NPotokin/NPotokin/README.md

 currently working on portfolio projects. <br /><br />

 ## About me:
-With ⚒️ Engineering degree, I have a background in 🔬📚🥼Academic Research, 💻🔧🧰Oil&Gas Rigs and 🌱🍁🪴Legal Cannabis Cultivation, I bring smooth communication, can-do attitude and fun!<br /><br />
+With ⚒️ Engineering degree, I have a background in 🔬📚🥼Academic Research, 💻🔧🧰Oil&Gas Rigs and 🌱🍁🪴Biomedical Cultivation, I bring smooth communication, can-do attitude and fun!<br /><br />

 ## Languages and tools: